oscarescuderoarnanz/dtwParallel/README.md

    **Remarks:**
    - You can run from any repository, but be careful!
 The .csv file must be found.

    b)  Example of calculation for time series from a .npy file:

+   It computes the distance to itself.
    ```
-      dtwParallel exampleData/X_train.npy dtwParallel/X_train.npy
+      dtwParallel exampleData/X_train.npy
    ```
+   Compute the distance between X and Y.

    ```
       dtwParallel exampleData/X_train.npy dtwParallel/X_test.npy
    ```

+   c) In case we want the output by file instead of in terminal, we change the configuration to "True" of "output_file" in the configuration.ini file.

+   d) To transform the obtained distance matrix into a kernel, we modify "dtw_to_kernel" setting to "True" of "output_file" in the configuration.ini file.

    **Remarks:**
    - You can run from any repository, but be careful!
 The .npy file must be found.